 The weight of the aircraft includes the weight of the helicopter, its fuel, its passengers, its pilot/s, and its cargo.
 The more weight, the more lift the main rotor needs to produce.

 When a helicopter is in a balanced hover or in level flight the lift produced by the main rotor is equal to the weight of the helicopter.

 To climb, the main rotor produces more lift compared to weight, and the helicopter climbs.

 To descend, the main rotor produces less lift compared to weight, and gravity pulls the helicopter into a descent.

 To adjust the amount of lift the main rotor produces, the pilot raises or lowers the Collective Control.
 This adjusts the pitch angle on all of the main rotor blades at the same time and creates more lift or less lift.

-As the Collective is raised, more pitch is applied the main rotor blades and more lift is produced.
-As the Collective is lowered, less pitch is applied to the the main rotor blades and less lift is produced.
+As the Collective is raised, more pitch is applied to the main rotor blades and more lift is produced.
+As the Collective is lowered, less pitch is applied to the main rotor blades and less lift is produced.
 When at the desired altitude the pilot does not move the Collective Control.

 The second task of the main rotor is to move the helicopter in any direction over the ground that the pilot wishes.
 This is the biggest benefit to a helicopter over a fixed-wing: Stable, accurate maneuvering over a spot.

 To move the helicopter laterally in any direction, the pilot moves the Cyclic control.
 This mechanically tilts a device on the main rotor mast called a Swashplate.
 This swashplate transmits those control movements to each main rotor blade to adjust the pitch of each blade individually.
 By doing this it ‘Tilts’ the main rotor disk (The main rotor looks like a disk then its rotating).